autocore-ai/AutowareAuto/src/common/covariance_insertion_nodes/design/covariance_insertion_nodes-design.md

 # Future extensions / Unimplemented parts
 <!-- Optional -->
 The node can be extended to work with more types.
-See `convert.hpp`, `add_covariance.hpp`.
+See `covariance_insertion::convert.hpp`, `covariance_insertion::add_covariance.hpp`.

 # Related issues
 - #505 - Integrating a state estimator with NDT